 I cherish the few days the sun shines brightly on the sparkling snow.
 I feel generally happier and wish that every winter day were the same.
 It’s not though.
 It’s usually grey, cloudy and dark by 4 pm.

 I experience this decrease in motivation with many others in the northern hemisphere (Canada here!).
-We can’t avoid the seasonal changes, it’s something we have to live with, but we can create habits to stay motivated during the winter months.
+We can’t avoid the seasonal changes, it’s something we have to live with, but we can also create habits to stay motivated during these winter months.

 IS IT WINTER BLUES OR S.A.D.?